awsdocs/amazon-inspector-user-guide/doc_source/inspector_installing-uninstalling-agents.md

 The Amazon Inspector Agent can be installed using the Systems Manager Run Command on multiple instances \(including both Linux\-based and Windows\-based instances\), or individually by signing in to each EC2 instance\.
 The procedures below provide instructions for both methods\.

+Additionally, you can quickly install the agent on all Amazon EC2 instances included in an assessment target by selecting the **Install Agents** box on the **Assessment target** creation page\.

 **Topics**
 + [Amazon Linux AMI with Amazon Inspector Agent](#ami-with-agent)
 + [To install the Amazon Inspector Agent on multiple EC2 instances using the Systems Manager Run Command](#install-run-command)